Tested by Alex Rivera

 Pros

-- Solid build with clear, tactile feedback
+- Solid build with tactile feedback

-- Advanced 3 way and 4 way options
+- Advanced 3-way and 4-way options

 - Well suited to contractor installs